Bioconductor/bioconductor.org/content/help/workflows/high-throughput-sequencing.markdown

 session.
 It shows initial exploration of 454 resequencing of a 16S RNA microbial community samples.

-The work flow loads the ShortRead package and its dependencies.
+The work flow loads the <code>ShortRead</code> package and its dependencies.
 It inputs about 250,000 reads of 200-250 bp each from a fastq file.
 Flexible pattern matching (note the ambiguity letter `V') removes a PCR primer artefact.
 The final lines plot the cumulative number of trimmed reads as a function of their (log) abundance.